google/slo-generator/docs/pratices/latency_slo_distrib_metric_cloud_monitoring.md

 * Latency at 99th = 10 seconds
 * the median latency = 500ms

- With SLO Generator we set the threshold and the system responds a % in this way the latency SLIs are homogeneous with the other SLIs.
+ With SLO Generator we set the bucket threshold and the system responds with a %.
+Doing this ensures the latency SLIs are homogeneous with the other SLIs.

 So in this perspective your question "how to do a latency SLO at the 99th percentile?" will <span class="x x-first x-last">become </span>"What is the threshold in <span class="x x-first x-last">`ms`</span> which results in a proportion close to 99%?"